Victoradukwu/AutoTicket/README.md

 https://auto-ticket.herokuapp.com/swagger/

 ## Key Application features
+* User can register and log in using email and password
-* User can register abd log in
+* User can register and log in using Facebook and Google Social Auth
 * User can upload passport photographs
 * User can book tickets
 * User can receive tickets as an email